STRUCTURED VIBE CODING

 Can I implement structured vibe coding without VibeReady?

 Yes.
 The minimum viable setup is: an AGENTS.md file with your conventions, strict TypeScript, a linting config, and a test requirement before merging.
 That gets you to Level 2 on the maturity model.
-The challenge is building and maintaining 14+ scoped rule files, a skills library, living documentation with Git hooks, and quality gates that work across Claude Code, Cursor, and Windsurf.
-VibeReady ships all of this pre-configured — it's the difference between DIY and production-ready.
+The challenge is building and maintaining 14+ scoped rule files, a 22-skill library, living documentation with Git hooks, and quality gates that work across Claude Code, Cursor, and Windsurf.
+VibeReady ships all of this pre-configured: the difference between DIY and production-ready.

 What does spec-driven development mean for AI coding?